Frequently Asked Questions about Voting

 I’m registered to vote in a state other than California, and I want to vote in that state’s election while I’m at UCLA.
 Where do I find voter registration information for my state?

-If you do not want to register to vote at your UCLA address, you can register to vote outside of California by using StudentVote.org or University of California's voter registration tool.
+If you do not want to register to vote at your UCLA address, you can register to vote outside of California by using StudentVote.org or the University of California's voter registration tool.

 How do I Vote-by-Mail?